Chapter 1:

 Ronja stepped on her head, making her groan painfully.

 “Get off me!”
-Alishia spoke up angrily, struggling to free herself.
+Alishia spoke up agitatedly, struggling to free herself.

-“Shut the fuck up,” Luca growled, his voice sharp and cold.
+“Shut the fuck up,” Haruto growled, his voice harsh.
 He carelessly tossed the empty backpack onto the ground.
-Alishia’s heart raced, a mix of rage and helplessness knotting in her chest.
-She wanted to say something, to fight back, but fear clamped her throat shut.
+The urge to say something, to fight back, just do something, anything— was deep in Alishia's head—but she simply couldn't.

-“Where is our damn money?”
-Luca demanded again, his eyes flashing with impatience and threat.
+“Where is our damn money?!” he demanded again, his eyes flashing with impatience and threat.
 Alishia swallowed hard, too scared to answer.
 Every glance, every movement they made caused her to tremble.

 “I bet she spent it all on that trashy phone,” Kim sneered, wrinkling her nose in disgust.
 “She doesn’t even have enough money to buy herself some soap.”

-Alishia felt her cheeks heat up, shame and fear mixing with anger, forming a tight knot in her chest.
-She wanted to disappear, to vanish somewhere far away where no one could find her.
-But she could only look away, focusing on something else—like she always did when she wanted to be invisible.
+But in reality, she could only look away, focusing on something else—like she always did when she wanted to be invisible.

 Ronja pressed harder on her head, blood dripping down onto the ground.
-The pain throbbed, but worse that she could not fight back—the suffocating pressure, the feeling of being trapped.
-Alishia felt her body shake beneath the weight.
+The pain throbbed—the suffocating weight made Alishia's body shake.

 “So you really wanna tell me that you bought this old iPhone instead of giving the money to us like WE said?”
 Ronja leaned down, her foot still pressing against Alishia’s head.
-Every word burned like fire into her flesh.
-Alishia wanted to scream, to pull away, but she could only wait and hope the moment would pass faster.
+Every word burned like fire.

-Just as he wanted to grab her , Ronja grabbed him violently and stopped him.
+Just as he wanted to reach out for her, Ronja grabbed him violently and stopped him.

-“I’m so tired of you,” Ronja hissed, sharp as broken glass, still looking down on her ,not paying any attention to Haruto.
-Her three lackeys froze, eyes wide, exchanging uncertain glances.
+“I’m so tired of you,” Ronja hissed, sharp as broken glass, still looking down on Alishia, not paying the slightest attention to Haruto.
+Her three lackeys froze, eyes wide, exchanging uncertain and confused glances.

 “It must be exhausting,” Ronja whispered, voice low and lethal, brushing ice-cold words against Alishia’s ear.

 “But do you know what’s worse?”
 Ronja’s lips curled, a shadow of a smile making her eyes glint dangerously.
-She calmly and gently brushed Alishia’s hair out of her face getting blood on her hands, like a predator inspecting its prey, leaning closer, her warm breath ghosting against Alishia’s frozen skin.
+She calmly and gently brushed Alishia’s hair out of her face, getting blood on her hands wolf above a bleeding sheep, leaning closer, her warm breath ghosting against Alishia’s trembling skin.

 “Chasing after you… every single day… because you can’t even follow a simple instruction.”

-Cold sweat ran down her spine, her limbs trembling uncontrollably.
 Fear was alive, pressing, omnipresent.
 She didn’t want to seem weak, didn’t want to show how afraid she was, but her body betrayed her, trembling all over.
-One simple touch from Ronja was enough to feel like she was sufforcating, like a sharp blade in her skin just above her heart and it could be pressed down at any moment.
+One simple touch from Ronja was enough to feel like a sharp blade pressed just above her heart.

-“Maybe… I need to show you,” Ronja whispered, letting the words linger, slow and poisonous looking directly into Alishia's eyes, “just how bad it can really get for you.”
+“Maybe… I need to show you,” Ronja whispered, letting the words linger, slow and poisonous, looking directly at Alishia, “just how bad it can really get for you.”